glajchs/slack-customizations/README.md

 Also the plugin files are all stored as a symlinked directory at "${HOME}/.slack" for Linux/Mac, or "%APPLOCALDATA%\.slack" for Windows.
 If you delete the symlinked directory the plugins won't load.

-I don't have a "uninstallation" instructions to unpatch the ssb-interop.js and index.js files.
+To remove changes in patched files, simply run Update.exe in the appdata folder, typically contained in `%APPLOCALDATA%\slack\Update.exe` as this will reset the files.

 Treat this as a last resort though, since plugins as a whole, or individual plugins, can be disabled in the Slack settings UI (Ctrl+,).

-Also The patched ssb-interop.js and index.js files only have a small number of lines appended to the end of them.
+To manually remove the edits, review the patched ssb-interop.js and index.js.
+These files only have a small number of lines appended to the end of them.
 If you want you can manually edit these files to remove the ending sections.
 Look for the `/** Start Slack Plugins Section **/` line.

 ## How to run slack in devtools mode